Emma Marrone: 2013–2014: Schiena, Eurovision Song Contest 2014 and E Live

 In February 2013, for the second consecutive year, Marrone received a nomination for the Kids' Choice Award 2013 in the category of Best Italian Singer.
 On 15 February, on the fourth evening of Sanremo Music Festival 2013, dedicated to Sanremo Story, Marrone performed the song "Per Elisa" by Alice, as a duet with Annalisa.
 On 16 February, Marrone was chosen as artistic director of a team of Amici di Maria De Filippi, competing against Miguel Bosé's team.

-On 9 April 2013, Emma released her third solo studio album, Schiena, through Universal Music It reached number one on the Italian album chart, and was certified triple platinum.
+On 9 April 2013, Emma released her third solo studio album, Schiena, through Universal Music.
+It reached number one on the Italian album chart, and was certified triple platinum.

 On 21 January 2014, it was announced by RAI that Marrone would represent Italy in the Eurovision Song Contest 2014 in Copenhagen, Denmark, with the song "La mia città".
-Marrone finished 21st in the grand final.
+In the final, Marrone placed 21st with 33 points.

 On 11 November 2014, Emma released her first live album E Live.
 It included 15 songs performed live at the Arena di Verona, as well as the studio version of "Resta ancora un po'", which was released as the album's lead single on 6 October 2014.
 The song was written by Marrone, but had originally been released as a single by Antonino in 2012.

 2015–2018: Adesso, Essere qui and television

-From February 10 to 14, Marrone co-hosts with Carlo Conti and Arisa the Sanremo Music Festiva.
+Between 10-14 February 2015, Marrone co-hosted the 65th edition of the Sanremo Music Festival alongside Carlo Conti and Arisa.
 On 19 June 2015, Marrone released the song "Occhi profondi" as the lead single from her fourth solo studio album, Adesso.
 The song peaked at number 13 in Italy and was certified double platinum for sales exceeding 100,000 copies.
 Adesso was released on 27 November 2015, and was also preceded by the single "Arriverà l'amore", which was released on 23 October 2015.
 The song debuted and peaked at number 5 on the Italian singles chart, becoming the album's highest-peaking single.
 The album peaked at number 2 in Italy, becoming her first since A me piace così not to top the chart.
 In 2016, "Io di te non-ho paura", "Il paradiso non-esiste" and "Quando le canzoni finiranno" were released as singles.

 On 9 September 2016, Emma was featured on Álvaro Soler's single "Libre" from the Italian edition of his album Eterno agosto.
 A music video for the song was released on 12 September 2016.
 The song was included on the tour edition of Adesso, which was released on 15 November 2015.
 Along with "Libre", the reissue included a cover of Dawn Penn's "You Don't Love Me (No, No, No)", the unreleased original song "Nel posto più lontano" and a disc recorded live in Milan.